-This loss function has a couple of interesting properties:
+The hinge loss function of SVMs has a couple of interesting properties:

-- ▶ It even punishes points if they have the correct label but are too close to the decision surface (the margin). - ightharpoonup For points on the wrong side it increases linearly, like an L_1 -norm, not quadratic.
+- ► It even punishes points if they have the correct label but are too close to the decision surface (the margin). - ightharpoonup For points on the wrong side it increases linearly, like an $L_1$ -norm, not quadratic.